k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

 1. Start the Wizard by doing one of the following:
    - Right-click on **Logical Units**, select **New Logical Unit**, and in the **Logical Unit** window that appears, type the name of the new unit (call it "Customer").
 Select the **Open LU auto discovery** box.
 Click OK. or
-   - Select an existing Logical Unit by righ-clicking on it, then select **Auto Discovery Wizard**.
+   - Select an existing Logical Unit by right-clicking on it, then select **Auto Discovery Wizard**.
 2. In the Auto Discovery Wizard window, set the **DB Connection** as **CRM_DB** and click **Next**.
 3. Open the **CRM_DB -> main** tree (left side of window).
 4. Double-click on **CUSTOMER**, then double-click **CUSTOMER_ID**.  **Column Name** and **Table Name** will be populated.
 Note that you can uncheck the **Add Schema Name** option.